 - Key Exclusion Criteria (Part 3)

-- Prior grade 3 or higher cytokine release syndrome (per Lee Criteria 20146) related to any T-cell redirection or any prior G protein-coupled receptor family C group 5 member D (GPRC5D) targeting therapy5
+- Prior grade 3 or higher cytokine release syndrome (CRS; per Lee Criteria 20147) related to any TCR or any prior G protein-coupled receptor family C group 5 member D (GPRC5D) targeting therapy.3

-- Prior antitumor therapy prior to the first dose of the study drug is as follows5:
+- Prior antitumor therapy as follows, prior to the first dose of the study drug3:

 - Radiotherapy within 14 days.
 However, if palliative focal radiation is used, the patient is eligible irrespective of the end date of radiotherapy.

-- Cohort A and Cohort C: exposed to a CAR-T or T-cell redirection therapy at any time
+- TCR naive cohorts: exposed to a CAR-T or TCR therapy at any time.

-- Vaccinated with live, attenuated vaccine within 4 weeks or as recommended by the product manufacturer prior to the first dose, during treatment, or within 100 days of the last dose of TALVEY.5
+- Vaccinated with live, attenuated vaccine within 4 weeks or as recommended by the product manufacturer prior to the first dose, during treatment, or within 100 days of the last dose of TALVEY.3

-- Toxicities from previous anticancer therapies should have resolved to baseline levels or to Grade 1 or less except for alopecia or peripheral neuropathy.5
+- Toxicities from previous anticancer therapies should have resolved to baseline levels or to Grade 1 or less except for alopecia or peripheral neuropathy.3

-- Received a cumulative dose of corticosteroids equivalent to ≥140 mg of prednisone within the 14-day period before the first dose of study drug (does not include pretreatment medication).5
+- Received a cumulative dose of corticosteroids equivalent to ≥140 mg of prednisone within the 14-day period before the first dose of study drug (does not include pretreatment medication).3

 - An allogenic stem cell transplant within 6 months before the first dose of the study drug.
 Patients who received an allogeneic transplant must be off all immunosuppressive medications for 6 weeks without signs of graft versus host disease.